kvandake/friendly-locale/README.md

 ## Roadmap
 - Add more tests;
-- Automatic change of values when changing localization.
+- Automatic change of values when changing localization;
+- Detailed code documentation.